In five parts.

 The Wellesley Index essay on The Fortnightly Review, by Walter E. Houghton, appears here.
 [Subscriber access only.]

-Additional comment by W.L. and Janet Courtney on the editorship of John Morley has been published here.
+Additional remarks by W.L. and Janet Courtney on the editorship of John Morley has been published here.
+Sir John Marriott’s remembrance of W. L. Courtney, the Fortnightly‘s longest-serving editor, is published here.